 If you are leaving your family at another location, be sure they understand the reason for the separation.
 Be certain that your spouse and older children are aware of your financial system including bills, checkbook, lock boxes, bonds, insurance, etc. Be sure that all identification cards are valid.
 Check the automobile your spouse will be using to be sure it is in good repair and that all registrations and licenses are current.
 You may want to check into getting a power of attorney for your spouse.

 Support for families of service members or civilian employees on an unaccompanied tour, extended tour of duty or any separation from their loved ones due to mission requirements are provided through the Hearts Apart Program, formerly the Waiting Families Program.
 You may contact Army Community Service at 803-751-5256 for more information.
-Due to COVID-19, all services are provided by appointment only.
+Due to COVID-19, limited services are provided onsite, by appointment only.
+ACS services are currently provided telephonically and through virtual means.

 Deployment Readiness Program

 Fort Jackson is not a deploying installation; support is at a minimum.
-All Family Readiness Group training will be provided online and all audits will be conducted by your battalion commander.
-You may contact 803-751-5256 for further assistance.
+All Family Readiness Group training is now conducted online and all audits will be conducted by your Battalion commander.
+Any questions regarding fundraising should be addressed to SJA.

 Children and Deployment